 - Offensive terms, including any terms that promote illegal activities or glorify hatred, violence, racial, sexual or religious intolerance

 Brand Names such as “Apple, Nike, Amazon.”

 Temporary Words such as “available now, brand new, current, discounted, just launched, last chance, last minute, latest, limited time, new, on sale, this week (month, year), today.”

 Subjective words such as “amazing, best, cheap, cheapest, effective, fastest, good deal, least, most, popular, trending.”

-A full list of Amazon’s Back End search term rules is here.
+Click here for a full list of Amazon’s Back End search term rules.

 The 10 Top Amazon Ranking Factors

 We just went over five different on-page aspects of a well-optimized Amazon product listing.
 Now, let’s pull back a little bit and look at the bigger picture.

 Amazon product listings don’t exist in a vacuum.
 There are a number of factors that affect your Amazon rankings that have very little to do with the listing itself.

 As you read through this list of 10 important Amazon ranking factors, I want you to consider one thing.
 Every single one of these will positively impact the Amazon customer experience.
 It’s proof that for Amazon, their customers’ happiness is everything.